zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 * :c:macro:`Z_SYSCALL_OBJ_INIT()` is the same as
   :c:macro:`Z_SYSCALL_OBJ()`, except that the provided object may be uninitialized.
-This is useful for handlers of object init functions.
+This is useful for verifiers of object init functions.

 * :c:macro:`Z_SYSCALL_OBJ_NEVER_INIT()` is the same as
   :c:macro:`Z_SYSCALL_OBJ()`, except that the provided object must be